The Storyteller’s Voice

 Voice & Presentation Skills / Storytelling

 What’s the point of telling stories when you speak softly or mumble and can’t be heard, or you sound lifeless and dull?
-Voice for the Storyteller will equip you with the basic skills for vocal projection, speech clarity and vocal versatility, thereby adding life and texture to your storytelling.
+The Storyteller's Voice will equip you with the basic skills for vocal projection, speech clarity and vocal versatility, thereby adding life and texture to your storytelling.

-• Connect intention and voice to produce more lively and interesting-sounding speech
+- Connect intention, gesture and voice to produce more lively speech and develop character voices

-Please come dressed in loose, comfortable clothing so that you will not feel constricted while doing the various breathing and vocal exercises
+- Dressed in loose, comfortable clothing so that you will not feel constricted while doing the various physical activities.

 - Please make available a fair-sized room that can easily accommodate all the workshop participants and the facilitator (seated in a circular formation).
 Please make sure that any other tables and chairs are stored against the wall or outside the room so that the participants have space to move freely about the space when they do the various exercises.